 - 1/4 cup shredded Parmesan cheese

 - 2 tablespoons toasted sunflower seeds (you can also use almonds, walnuts, or the traditional pine nuts)

 - Dash black pepper

-- Place all ingredients, using 1/2 cup off the olive oil, in a food processor.
+- Place all ingredients, using 1/2 cup of the olive oil, in a food processor.

 - Turn on and process until smooth.
 You may need to stop and scrape the sides of the bowl once or twice.

 - Check the consistency of your pesto and add more oil if desired, pulsing the processor to combine.
 I like this with a full cup of oil.